Alcohol and cancer risk

 We have strong scientific evidence that all types of alcoholic drinks are a cause of several types of cancer:

 To reduce your cancer risk as much as possible, we recommend not drinking alcohol at all.
 If you do choose to drink alcohol, follow national guidelines.
-In the UK, the guideline is to drink no more than 14 units a week, which is roughly equal to seven drinks, spread over at least three days.
+In the UK, the guideline is to drink no more than 14 units a week for both men and women, which is roughly equal to seven drinks, spread over at least three days.

 What is a ‘drink’?

 A drink contains about 10–15 grams of alcohol, so one drink is the same as:

 - Half a pint of normal strength beer, lager or cider

 - One 25ml measure of spirits such as vodka or whisky

 It is important to remember that drinks contain different amounts of alcohol depending on their size and strength.
 In recent years, the standard serving sizes and the strength of many alcoholic drinks has increased, making it easier to drink more than you realise.

 Alcohol may make it easier for other dietary or environmental cancer-causing compounds, such as those in tobacco smoke, to get into the cells and cause DNA damage.

 When alcohol is broken down in the body, compounds are formed that can directly damage the DNA, which can then lead to cancer.